ziman/osmstitch/README.md

 Stitch raster maps from OSM tiles.

-Please be careful about your data usage and don't overload the OSM tileservers.
+Please be careful with your data usage and don't overload the OSM tileservers.
 See the OSM tile policies: https://operations.osmfoundation.org/policies/tiles/

 ## Synopsis